-The Company's Named Executive Officers' employment, stock option and restricted stock unit award agreements provide certain protections to the Named Executive Officers in the event of their termination as summarized in the following table (additional details and the complete definitions can be found in the actual employment, stock option and restricted stock award agreements, which have been filed with the SEC):
+The Company's Named Executive Officers' employment, stock option and restricted stock unit award agreements provide certain protections to the Named Executive Officers in the event of their termination as summarized below (additional details and the complete definitions can be found in the actual employment, stock option and restricted stock award agreements, which have been filed with the SEC):

 Severance.
-Generally, if Mr. Bryant is terminated without cause or resigns for good reason, he will receive 2 years of base salary and any unpaid base salary, the value of any accrued unused vacation, a pro-rata portion of any performance bonus, reimbursement of expenses, and any stock options to which he is entitled under his stock option agreements.
+Generally, if Mr. Bryant is terminated without cause or resigns for good reason, he will receive 2 years of base salary and any unpaid base salary, the value of any accrued unused vacation, a pro-rata portion of any performance bonus (based on the number of days of the applicable year prior to the effective date of termination and based on 100% of the Target Bonus), reimbursement of expenses, and any stock options to which he is entitled under his stock option agreements.

-If any of the other named executive officers is terminated without cause or resigns for good reason, he will receive 12 months of base salary and any unpaid base salary, the value of any accrued unused vacation, a pro-rata portion of any performance bonus, reimbursement of expenses, and any stock options and/or restricted stock units to which he is entitled under his stock award agreements.
+If any of the other named executive officers is terminated without cause or resigns for good reason, he will receive 12 months of base salary and any unpaid base salary, the value of any accrued unused vacation, a pro-rata portion of any performance bonus (based on the number of days of the applicable year prior to the effective date of termination), reimbursement of expenses, and any stock options and/or restricted stock units to which he is entitled under his stock award agreements.
 However, Mr. Williams' agreement provides for a six month severance period, and Mr. Montgomery's agreement generally provides that he will receive his yearly salary plus medical and insurance benefits for 12 months, as well as his annual auto allowance and annual pension benefits.